We wanted to get to a 9pm film, so Pit 1 was a "quick pit".

 from the fire and

-stuck them in the pig then wrapped it tightly with banana leaves
+stuck them inside the pig then wrapped it tightly with banana leaves

 [MPEG].